ajv-validator/ajv/README.md

 ##### .getSchema(String key) -&gt; Function&lt;Object data&gt;

-Retrieve schema previously added with `addSchema`.
+Retrieve compiled schema previously added with `addSchema`.
 Validating function has `schema` property with the reference to the original schema.

 ## Options